retis-org/retis/docs/CONTRIBUTING.md

 [bindings](https://github.com/retis-org/retis/tree/main/retis/src/bindings/).

 When updating the version of `bindgen`, instead, the current stable has to be used.
-It is also preferrable that this kind of pull-request does not contain any other logical change other than the version bump.
+It is also preferable that this kind of pull-request does not contain any other logical change other than the version bump.
 Installing a specific version of `bindgen` can be done with